 It is important to tell your doctor about any heart problems you have now or may have had in the past.
 This medicine can cause serious side effects in patients with heart problems.

 If you already use medicine for high blood pressure (hypertension), sildenafil could make your blood pressure go too low.
-Call your doctor right away if you have more than one of these symptoms: blurred vision, confusion, dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly, sweating, or unusual tiredness or weakness.
+Call your doctor right away if you have blurred vision, confusion, dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly, sweating, or unusual tiredness or weakness.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.